Xantes/PET-cat_c/README.md

 ```
 make rebuild
 ```
-Executive file will appear at the "src" directory
+Executive file will appear at the "src" directory with name "s21_cat"

 ```
 Usage: